IndyCar Monterey Grand Prix: History

 The event dates back to 1960, and has traditionally been held in the fall (September or October).
 The event was first held as a USAC Road Racing Championship race, following the success of the SCCA's Pebble Beach Road Races.
 After USAC's road racing series disbanded in 1962, the race became a non-championship sports car race for three years.
 The race then joined the Can-Am schedule for 1966–1973.
 After the demise of Can-Am in 1974, the event shifted to Formula 5000 for two years, then to IMSA for two more years.
 This race encompasses a separate history from another event at Laguna Seca, the sports car race traditionally held in the spring.

 The revived Can-Am series returned from 1978 to 1982, after which time the event became a CART Indy car race.
-The CART race was held every year from 1983 to 2004.
-The race continued to be held in the fall with the exception of 2002–2003 when it was briefly moved to June.
+From 1983 to 2004, the CART race was held every year in September or October with the exception of 2002 and 2003 when it was briefly moved to June.
 The final CART/Champ Car race was held in 2004.
 Its spot on the calendar was shifted to San Jose.

 In 1989 and 1991, the Marlboro Challenge all-star exhibition race was part of the CART race weekend.
 In 1991, Michael Andretti swept the weekend, winning both the Challenge on Saturday and Grand Prix on Sunday.